 Architecture Decision Record drafting with context

-Once you've identified your high-leverage candidates, validate them.
-Pick two or three and run a two-week pilot where a second team adopts the workflow as documented by the originating team.
-If the second team can pick it up within a day and sees measurable benefit within a week, you have a genuine standardization candidate.
-If they struggle with edge cases or find it doesn't transfer to their domain, it belongs in the "recommended but optional" tier.
+Once the candidate list is short, validate it under load.
+Pick two or three.
+Run a two-week pilot where a second team adopts the workflow as documented by the originating team — no extra coaching, no Slack hand-holding.
+If the second team picks it up inside a day and sees measurable benefit inside a week, the workflow standardizes cleanly.
+If they hit edge cases the originator forgot to document or find it does not transfer to their domain, the workflow belongs in the recommended-but-optional tier.
+The pilot is the leverage check the survey cannot run.

-Individual prompt files don't scale.
-When you've validated which workflows deserve standardization, you need a distribution mechanism that handles versioning, dependencies, and team-specific overrides.
-In a Claude-native organization, this means treating your CLAUDE.md files, custom commands, and MCP configurations as a proper internal platform.
+Individual prompt files do not scale.
+Once you know which workflows deserve standardization, you need a distribution mechanism that handles versioning, dependencies, and team-specific overrides.
+In a Claude-native organization, that means treating CLAUDE.md files, custom commands, and MCP configurations as a proper internal platform — owned, tested, versioned, deployed.

 Shared AI Playbook Repository Structure